Aller au contenuAller au pied de page

 Candidature

-J'ai passé un entretien chez Microsoft (Los Angeles, CA)
+J'ai passé un entretien chez Microsoft (Vancouver, BC)

 Entretien